Orbital venous varix

-An orbital venous varix (OVV) is an uncommon vascular malformation which is composed of enlarged single or multiple tubular venous channels with direct communication to the systemic venous system.
+Orbital venous varix (plural: varices) is an uncommon vascular malformation that is composed of enlarged single or multiple tubular venous channels within the orbit with direct communication to the systemic venous system.

 The remainder of this article concerns itself with primary orbital venous varices.

-Orbital varix is a rare entity, accounting for less than 1.3% of all orbital tumours 2.
-Although it is believed to be congenital, and thus present at birth, patients typically do not become symptomatic until later childhood or early adulthood (10 - 30 years of age).
+Orbital varix is a rare entity, accounting for less than 1.3% of all orbital tumors 2.
+Although it is believed to be congenital, and thus present at birth, patients typically do not become symptomatic until later childhood or early adulthood (10-30 years of age).
 Cases have however been reported at essentially any age 2.

 There is a reported association with venous anomalies intracranially which may or may not directly communicate with the varix 1.

-Without provocative examination (Valsalva manoeuvre) they can be very difficult or impossible to diagnose, as the varix may completely collapse.
-Contrast enhanced studies will demonstrate venous phase opacification with enlargement and possibly proptosis on straining.
+Without provocative examination (Valsalva maneuver) they can be very difficult or impossible to diagnose, as the varix may completely collapse.
+Contrast-enhanced studies will demonstrate venous phase opacification with enlargement and possibly proptosis on straining.

-Ultrasound is an excellent non-invasive modality for assessment of the orbit and is able to be performed easily with multiple dynamic manouvers (e.g. Valsalva manoeuvre) and in various postions (e.g. sitting vs lying).
-Additionally, colour doppler can also give an insight into the flow dynamics of a vascular lesion.
+Ultrasound is an excellent non-invasive modality for assessment of the orbit and can be performed easily with various dynamic maneuvers (e.g. Valsalva maneuver) and in various positions (e.g. sitting vs lying).
+Additionally, color Doppler can also give an insight into the flow dynamics of a vascular lesion.

 In upright posture and at rest no abnormality may be seen.
 On straining, venous channels dilate and are associated with increased blood flow.
 Proptosis may be visible 2.

-If the diagnosis is suspected contrast CT should be performed both at rest and with a Valsalva manoeuvre, as in some instances no abnormality is visible on routine imaging, and change in size is helpful in distinguishing this entity from other vascular lesions of the orbit.
+If the diagnosis is suspected contrast CT should be performed both at rest and with a Valsalva maneuver, as in some instances no abnormality is visible on routine imaging, and a change in size is helpful in distinguishing this entity from other vascular lesions of the orbit.

-Non-contrast orbital scan may demonstrate phleboliths.
+Non-contrast orbital scans may demonstrate phleboliths.
 Contrast should be administered during the Valsalva phase.
-The varix will appear as an irregular or smooth enhancing lesions which has significantly increased in size with straining, typically located at the obital apex 2.
+The varix will appear as an irregular or smooth enhancing lesion which significantly increases in size with straining, typically located at the orbital apex 2.
 Enhancement should match that of other venous structures (e.g. cavernous sinus).

-In the setting of thrombosis enhancement may be absent and no change on Valsalva manoeuvre will be detected.
+In the setting of thrombosis, the enhancement may be absent, and no change with Valsalva maneuver will be detected.

-MRI should also be performed with Valsalva or straining, although acquisition time being longer than CT, some patients may find it difficult.
+MRI should also be performed with Valsalva or straining.
+However, since the acquisition time is longer than CT, some patients may find it difficult.